walshbr/introduction-to-text-analysis/cyborg_readers/computer_reading.md

 In the first case, I might be responding with a number of movies that I had seen.
 In the second, I'm responding with the title of a specific film, [*8<sup>1/2</sup>* by Italian director Frederico Fellini](https://en.wikipedia.org/wiki/8%C2%BD).
 One is a number, and one is a name.
 For humans, the difference is mostly trivial, and we would be able to distinguish between the two by context.

 Computers cannot make inferences like these, and this fact has serious implications: numbers and words have significantly different uses.
-Here are two further followups.
+Here are two further extensions of the conversation:

 > If you add four to how many movies you saw, what is the result?

->
+If I was talking about a number of movies, my response would clearly be,

 you can divide the former, but not the latter - programmers have developed conventions for telling computers to distinguish between these **data types**.